This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-Planning Your Seasonal Flower Garden
+Planning a Seasonal Flower Garden

 Assessing Sunlight, Soil, and Space

-Determining Your USDA Growing Zone
+Determining Your USDA Hardiness Zone

-Creating a Planting and Maintenance Calendar
+Creating a Seasonal Planting Calendar

 Preparing Garden Beds and Containers

-Choosing Flowers for Every Season
+Choosing Flowers for Year-Round Color

-Best Spring Bulbs and Early Bloomers
+Top Spring Bulbs and Early Bloomers

-Summer Annuals and Perennials
+Best Summer Annuals and Perennials

 Autumn Flowers for Lasting Color